iorchard/burrito_docs/source/install/install_offline.rst

 .. warning::
-    You need to get the dellfcopy package from Dell if you want to use PowerStore as a storage backend.
+    You need to get the dellfcopy package from Dell if you want to use PowerStore NFS as a storage backend.

 When you run prepare.sh script, the default hosts.sample is copied to *hosts* file.